T-8

 1. Green functions identities.
 Consider an Hamiltonian split into two parts, .
 Show that the following general relation for the Green functions holds:

 2. Cavity equations.
 We now apply this to a specific example: we consider a Bethe lattice, and choose one site 0 as the root.
-We then choose to be the kinetic terms connecting the root to its neighbours ,
+We then choose to be the kinetic terms connecting the root to its neighbors ,

 For all the with we introduce the notation